Lessons about Magic, Family and Loving Life altogether

 So ...
 My Greek family is … extended!

 I have cousins and aunts and uncles and relatives more or less distant, they seem to be everywhere on the planet nowadays!
-But at the time, at the time, the flat my grandfather owned was in a building we're ALL the flats belonged to one of his siblings!
+But at the time, at the time, the flat my grandfather owned was in a building where ALL the flats belonged to one of his siblings!

 On the first floor with Auntie Tassie, with great grandmother Zoe, the best melomakarona of the building!